jprpich/vue-amplify-demo/README.md

-# vue-amplify-demo
+# Vue on Amplify

-A Vue 3 application with AWS Amplify REST API backend.
+A modern full-stack application built with Vue 3 and AWS Amplify Gen 2.

 ## 🚀 Features